MaxwellJung/ecem202a/docs/report.md

 **Modify pixel values by multiplying them with some constant $\alpha$.** Multiplying pixel values by a constant should maintain any underlying pixel variations.

-**Modify pixel values by replacing the pixel with another pixel from**.
+**Modify pixel values by replacing the pixel with another pixel from the same video**.
 Pixels from within the same video should include the same pixel variations coming from underlying code signal; if such pixels are moved to another part of the video, the underlying code signal should still remain intact.

 ### **1.4 Potential Impact**